smacinnes/qoi-starter-project/README.md

 #### Getting Updates

-Your instructor may need to fix some things in the template.
+Your instructor may need to fix or add some things in the template.
 If so, there will be new commits on the upstream repo that you'll need to merge into yours.
 If there are changes, you'll get a notification on Brightspace with instructions.
 They'll look something like this: